Asues/www.thueringerbratwurst.com/en/domain/index.md

-# This domain name for sale
+# This domain is for sale

 # This domain is for sale